Georgia Recount Finds over 2,600 Uncounted Ballots in Floyd County

 Floyd County is the only county in the battleground state so far to have encountered a significant counting error.
 Sterling emphasized that it had stemmed not from an equipment or software problem but rather from an individual not properly executing his or her job.

 “They just didn’t scan these ballots, or the card was not put through properly,” Sterling said.
 “Obviously the secretary and our whole office is perturbed, to say the least, that this was allowed to happen in that county.”
-He described it as “too important of an issue to have allowed to happen this way” and thus the secretary of state would seek the resignation of Floyd County’s election director.
+He described it as “too important of an issue to have allowed to happen this way” and said that, as such, the secretary of state would seek the resignation of Floyd County’s election director.

 Georgia initiated a full hand recount of its ballots on Friday after unofficial election results in the Peach State found former Vice President Joe Biden narrowly ahead of President Donald Trump by 14,155 votes out of close to five million.
 The newfound ballots netted about 800 votes in Trump’s favor, further tightening the margin between the candidates.